 One thing to be aware of though, is several sellers on ebay are selling reproductions of patches.
-In some cases they are making patches available which were never sold to the public or patches which are long out of production and we're pleased to finally be able to have the chance to purchase these.
+In some cases they are making available patches which were never sold to the public or patches which are long out of production and we're please to finally be able to have a chance to purchase these.
 In other cases though, the same sellers are making copies of current, authentic patches which are readily available elsewhere.
-Normally, the majority of patches do not have a finished edge and the design is surrounded by a quarter of an inch wide white border which allows for the stitching so the patch can be sewn onto the jersey.
+Normally, the majority patches do not have a finished edge and the design is surrounded by a quarter inch wide white border to allow for the stitching to attach the patch to the jersey.
 The copies have a very small raised edge around the outside of the patch the authentic ones do not.

-While some demand only authentic patches from when they were originally produced, in many cases those were never, or are now years later, unavailable anywhere.
+While some demand only authentic patches from when they were originally produced, in many cases those were never or are now unavailable anywhere.
 At this point it becomes a matter of going without in the name of authenticity or getting the best patch available in this day and age.

 This is especially true of memorial patches to honor those who have passed away.
-The teams do not want to risk being seen profiting from those who have died, and do not make memorial patches available to the public as a general rule.
-But there is still a demand from collectors to own those patches to either honor the deceased, who have had a profound impact on their favorite club, make their jersey as accurate in appearance as possible or to simply add one to their jersey to make it stand out from the crowd.
-In the case of memorial patches, those who have the ability to reproduce such patches often waste little time in making them available via ebay, and it's up to the individual collector to decide if they want a known reproduction and, if so, to decide which version available has the highest degree of accuracy, as some are much better than others.
+The teams do not want to risk being seen profiting from those who have died, and do not make memorial patches available to the public.
+But there is still a demand from collectors to own those patches to either honor the deceased, who have had a profound impact on their favorite club, or for the sake of making their jersey as accurate in appearance as possible for a given season or to simply add one to their jersey to make it stand out from the crowd.
+In the case of memorial patches, those who have the ability to reproduce such patches often waste little time in making them available via ebay, and it's up to the individual collector to decide if they want a known reproduction and if so, to decide which version available has the highest degree of accuracy, as some are much better than others.

 Aside from ebay, one of our favorites is Patch Collectibles thanks to their great service and authentic products.